ktorio/ktor-build-plugins/README.md

 ### Build a fat JAR

-To build a fat JAR, use the `buildFatJar` task.
+To build and run a fat JAR, use the `buildFatJar`/`runFatJar` tasks.
 Note that a [main class](https://ktor.io/docs/server-dependencies.html#create-entry-point) should be configured for your application, for example: